-The CalHOPE warm line connects callers to other people who have persevered through struggles with stress, anxiety, depression—emotions triggered by the COVID-19 pandemic.
-The peer counselors listen with compassion, provide non-judgmental support and guide you to additional resources that can give hope and help them cope.
+The CalHOPE warm line connects callers to people who have persevered through struggles with stress, anxiety, depression—emotions triggered by circumstances and events in everyday life.
+The peer counselors listen with compassion, provide non-judgmental support, and guide you to additional resources that can give hope and help you cope.

-CalHOPE Connect offers safe, secure, and culturally sensitive emotional support for all Californian’s who may need support related to stress, anxiety, depression, and worries we face.
+CalHOPE Connect offers safe, secure, and culturally sensitive emotional support for all Californians who may need support related to stress, anxiety, depression, and worries we face.

-CalHOPE partnered with California Mental Health Services Association which has a statewide experienced workforce comprised of peers, community mental health workers, and other non-licensed personnel.
-Individuals in need of emotional and/or crisis support can receive “visits” by phone, videoconference, smart device, or computer chat.
-Depending upon needs and situation, family and/or group support sessions are also available.
-Individuals also may be connected to county-based services.
-CalHOPE connect offers culturally sensitive emotional support session for:
+CalHOPE partnered with California Mental Health Services Association, which has a statewide experienced workforce comprised of peers, community mental health workers, and other non-licensed personnel.
+Individuals in need of emotional and/or crisis support can receive “visits” by phone, videoconference, or online live chat.
+Depending upon needs and situation, family and group support sessions are also available.
+Individuals may also be connected to county-based services.
+CalHOPE Connect offers culturally sensitive emotional support for the following populations:

-The CalHOPE Red Line, a peer support program run by the California Consortium for Urban Indian Health (CCUIH), is a phone, chat, and video chat service providing National, State, and County resources, referrals, and trauma-informed support for Urban Indian and Tribal populations.
-These include resources related to COVID-19, social services, and financial resources.
+The CalHOPE Red Line, a peer support program run by the California Consortium for Urban Indian Health (CCUIH), is a phone, live chat, and video chat service providing National, State, and County resources, referrals, and trauma-informed support for Urban Indian and Tribal populations.
+These include resources related to stress, anxiety, social services, and financial resources.